sara-nl/docker-1.9.1/README.md

-Docker@Medallia:
+Docker@Medallia
 ==================================

 There are shortcomings in the options that docker provides regarding network configuration.
-In [Medallia](http://www.medallia.com) we wanted to use Docker to run microservices in containers, but still taking advantage of the flexibility of modern IP networking.
+In [Medallia](http://www.medallia.com) we wanted to use Docker to run microservices in containers, but not only that but also databases, load balancers, zookeeper, and even DNS server.

-These shortcomings can be summarized in the following:

-- Container open ports are exposed in the host using DNAT.
-This requires to detach the port number of the service definition as two services may share the same host.
-- A service running in a container doesn't know its IP address, service discovery through NAT not very straightforward.
-- Can’t move a service around letting it keep it’s own IP address, which is very desirable on services such as databases that are not commonly exposed through service discovery.
-- Communication between containers in same host is bridged but different hosts are NAT’ed.
-- Solutions such as pipework sets the network configuration after the container starts, this forces us to make services that should be aware of these changes.

 There are multiple [proposals](https://github.com/docker/docker/issues/8951) to provide a configurable backend and network drivers in Docker, in order to cover most basic and advanced networking escenarios.
 But unfortunately those are yet to come.
 Thus the justification of this fork.

 We provide then a new network mode, called "routed", that doesn't rely on the docker0 bridge but still isolates the network stack from the host.
 It's based on pure layer 3 routing, basically adding one route in the host and one in the container.
 The container has a default route using one end of the veth and the host has a route to the container IP address via the other end of the veth.
-Then is responsibility of the host to publish that it has access to a container in a given IP address, using OSPF in our case.
+Then is responsibility of the host to publish that it has access to a container in a given IP address (using OSPF in our case).

 ![Network](docs/theme/mkdocs/images/network1.png "Network")